jchristn/SqliteHelper/README.md

 Please contact me for any issues or enhancement requests!
 I'm at joel dot christner at gmail dot com.

-## New in v1.1.2
+## New in v1.1.4

-- Added table management capabilities (create, drop, describe)
+- SanitizeString is now an instance method.

 ## A Note on Sanitization